jlgerber/cpp_happy_fun_time/session_02/session02.md

 ### Pointers - part 1

-Lets talk about pointers.
+Let's talk about pointers.
 Python doesn't have an analog.
 This is new stuff.
 The concept is pretty simple though, even if the syntax is weird in some situations.

 Recall for a moment the idea of a type.
 A type has a size and a meaning.
 The size is the size in bytes that the type takes up, and the meaning is the representation of those bytes.